 Everybody has trouble.
 The righteous have been hated by the evil doers since Cain slew Able.
 Most if not all of the Old Testaments prophets were killed as were the disciples of Christ during the establishment of the church.
 And followers of Christ are still being killed in several parts of the world, and I expect it to happen soon in America.

 The wise men said that Christ had come to bring "peace, good will toward men."
 Luke 2:14 He did, but mankind has rejected what Christ came and died to offer them, and have hindered his work as much as possible.

-I say little about the problems and trouble that I have experienced in life; however, it started soon after I professed faith in Christ.
+I say little about the problems and trouble that I have experienced in life; however, it started early in my life and progressed after I professed faith in Christ.
 So, I have decided to address a few things.